afterimagedesigns/wp-bootstrap-starter/readme.txt

-/*
-Theme Name: WP Bootstrap Starter
+Theme Name: AI Theme

 Theme URI: http://afterimagedesigns.com/wordpress-bootstrap-starter-theme/

 Author: Afterimage Designs

 Author URI: http://afterimagedesigns.com/

 Description: A versatile and responsive Bootstrap WordPress starter theme FOR DEVELOPERS based on Twitter Bootstrap v3.3.7.
 A minimal starter theme for your next WordPress site.
 The most seamless and minimalistic integration of Twitter Bootstrap Framework into the _s starter theme from Automattic, the developers of WordPress.

-Version: 1.0
+Current Version: 1.0

 License: GNU General Public License v3.0 /
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Tags: one-column, two-columns, right-sidebar, custom-header, custom-menu, featured-images, post-formats Text Domain: wp-bootstrap-starter
+Tags: one-column, two-columns, right-sidebar, custom-header, custom-menu, featured-images, post-formats
-*/

 IMPORTANT: You should be making a child theme when using this theme.